A pessary is a vaginal device provides a non-surgical technique to treat the following:

 - You can wear your pessary for days or months at a time before it needs to be removed and cleaned.
 Some women take care of the pessary themselves, while other women prefer to have the pessary managed by a health care provider.

-- If your pessary falls out, it may mean it was too small.
+- If your pessary falls out, it may mean it is too small.
 Ask your doctor for a refitting if this continues to happen.

 - You will be taught to remove it.